 RISE & BAKE INSTRUCTIONS:

 - Using a spatula, scrape the bread mixture into your prepared loaf pan and Cover with plastic wrap.
 Set pan on top of your warm stove to proof while the oven is preheating.

 - Preheat your oven to 375 degrees Fahrenheit.

-- It is important not to over-proof the bread - just let it rise until the mixture is approximately double in size (20-30 minutes depending on your room temperature.)
-Don't let it rise above your loaf pan… or just until it crests the top.
-Gluten free breads do not maintain their structure and will flow over the pan or collapse if left to over-rise or over-filled.
+- It is important not to over-proof the bread – just let it rise approx. 20-30 minutes (depending on your room temperature).
+Don’t let it rise above your loaf pan… Gluten free breads do not maintain their structure and will flow over the pan or collapse if left to over-rise or over-filled.

 - Bake for approx. 50-60 minutes.
 If the crust is darkening too quickly, you can cover it with foil (tent open ended) and return to baking until done.
 (If it helps, I usually cook mine until I get an internal temperature of 210 – 220 degrees on my digital thermometer).

 - Loaf may initially rise much larger than the pan, and shrink back a bit… that’s ok, just be sure it is completely cooked before removing from the oven.

 - Remove loaf pan from oven and let cool for 1-2 minutes before turning out onto your cooling rack.
 (I always cool my loaves on their sides to keep the steam/moisture from making the bottom dense).
 Allow to cool completely before attempting to cut into slices.

 - Loaf keeps best for 1-2 days out on counter in airtight container or bag, but I’ve found that the loaf stays moist even when placed in the fridge.